-I know many women called aunties in India who are my friends’ mothers, neighbours and ex-neighbours.
+I know many women whom we call aunties in India who are my friends’ mothers, neighbours and ex-neighbours.
 I was wondering the other day, how peculiar some qualities are to these aunties.
 So, I kinda segregated them into groups, take a look-

 •Thinking ill of others aunty

 This is that aunty whom we all despise.
 The gossip-monger aunty, who like Devarishi Narada believes in playing postman, in the process, hating everyone who seems happy.
 She thinks up new ways to torment her neighbours and others.
 And when she realises that it’s not affecting you(or at least you don’t show her that it does), it all comes to a halt.
 Who knows, there may be some aunties practising voodoo or black magic, for that matter.

 This aunty is my personal favourite.
 I can’t help laughing at the ease with which she shares her personal details with you, either in person or on social media.
 Once she’d uploaded her wedding photograph as her dp, whereupon I remarked that she was looking quite young then.
 That was the spark and she commenced, typing how she had been orphaned in her youth and thus, married off by her grandmother before 21.
 On Facebook, she commented on one of my shares that she hadn’t invited many people to her wedding as all they did was wait for the food and leave with bulging stomachs.

 •Making you feel like her family member aunty

 Ah, an innocent, down-to-earth aunty.
 One of my friends’ mother.
 I have gone on long walks with her, have been invited a couple of times to her home and have shared quite a good rapport with her.
 I was so frank once, she asked me whether I would prefer tea to milk, and I said, “Yes, surely, but not now, later.”
 The way I would talk to my Mom.